Y2K-WasMyFault/Y2K-WasMyFault/README.md

 Sorry.
 It was me.
 I wrote Y2K bugs.
 A lot of them.
 Then got paid to fix them.
 Good times.

-I’m interested in smart contracts in Python, on the Bitcoin and Algorand blockchains.
+I’m interested in smart contracts in Python, on the Algorand blockchain, and in Bitcoin dApps.

+I promise not to write any Y3K bugs.

 <!---